-With the pandemic soon heading into its second year, more people than ever are turning to telehealth to save time and money as well as decrease their risk of COVID-19 exposure.
-In fact, the Boston area alone saw a 100 percent increase in demand for telehealth services.1
+With the pandemic still going strong, more people than ever are turning to telehealth to save time and money as well as decrease their risk of COVID-19 exposure.
+In fact, the Boston area alone saw a 100 percent increase in demand for telehealth services.

 This advancement in healthcare has also earned the backing of several prominent medical agencies such as the American Hospital Association.
 In its position statement advocating for increased access to medical care from home, the AHA cites patient use of telehealth as an important factor in reducing hospitalizations.